cmuck/config-files/README.md

   playbook           Playbook from playbooks directory, e.g. "helloworld"

 optional arguments:
-  -h, --help         show this help message and exit -t TAG, --tag TAG  Only tag from playbook is executed, e.g. --tag git --tag
+  -h, --help            show this help message and exit -t TAG [TAG ...], --tag TAG [TAG ...]
-                     ssh
-  -v, --verbose      Increase verbosity of ansible to level 1 -d, --dry-run      Execution with --check option
-  -c, --check        Executes only a syntax-check of the playbook
+                        Only tag from playbook is executed, e.g. --tag zsh git -v, --verbose         Increase verbosity of ansible to level 1 -d, --dry-run         Execution with --check option -c, --check           Executes only a syntax-check of the playbook

 ```